arvedviehweger/TStreamKit/README.md

 - Video is decoded in software; HEVC/UHD works but is the heaviest case.
 - Anamorphic SD aspect ratios and PAFF interlacing are handled.

+Seeking is supported for **recordings** (approximate, GOP-accurate — see [Seeking & progress](#seeking--progress-recordings)); live streams have no end to seek within.

-**Not supported:** AC-4 (no decoder exists on Apple platforms or in FFmpeg), DRM/encrypted streams, subtitles/teletext, and seeking/scrubbing — this is a live player, not a VOD/DVR engine.
+**Not supported:** AC-4 (no decoder exists on Apple platforms or in FFmpeg), DRM/encrypted streams, and subtitles/teletext.
+Frame-accurate scrubbing is out of scope — this targets live and simple recording playback, not a full VOD/DVR engine.

 ## LGPL compliance